ipalubski/dark-gizmo/README.md

 PMAXLOW / PMAXHIGH # Set the SIDM timestep accuracy parameter kappa to 0.002 / 0.02 (Default) This may improve simulation accuracy for large scattering scross sections.

+GRAVSOFTFACTOR # Determines the force softening for gravity to be used for dark matter particles: \eps = GravSoftFactor * Softening_Type1.

 These need to be set in addition to DM_SIDM.